UK has fallen in attractiveness for global workers

 For Linus, “It has become very clear that the UK is not a long-term option.
 Professionally, the fact that the UK might no longer be part of European research collaborations means that it is a less interesting choice for me as an academic.
 My wife runs her own business, and for her, possibilities in the UK would have been better if Brexit hadn’t happened.”

 However, the UK’s attractiveness has not fallen for other global workers.
 For some professions, the UK continues to be more attractive for work than the global average.
 Within the legal field, the UK ranks as second most attractive; third for those in media and information, marketing and communications.
-For those within industries that are experiencing vast amounts of change including IT and technology and science and research.
+For those industries experiencing vast amounts of change, including IT and technology and science and research, the UK is currently the fourth most attractive country for these professions.

 What can employers do in response to the UK’s fall?